-Guidance to address who is an investigator:
+Guidance: Who is an investigator?

-This is a guidance tool and may not capture all scenarios /description of an investigator.
-It is better to complete the training if there is any uncertainty.
+This is a guidance tool and may not capture all scenarios and all descriptions of an investigator.
+When in doubt, an individual should complete the CITI COI course.

-- 1. The Principal Investigator, any Co-Investigator and any others who are independently responsible for or who have or may acquire the authority from the PI to significantly influence the direction of the research, data acquisition, method and analysis of the research are considered Investigators. - Any Co-Investigator and any others who may be a co-author on manuscripts or presentation of the research findings are considered Investigators (this also includes students who meet this definition). - 3.
-Senior/Key Personnel who are identified on a grant or funding application or report as contributors to the research are considered Investigators whether or not they receive salary support. - 4.
-Collaborators and consultants at the University of Pittsburgh who are independently responsible for or significantly influence any portion of the research, data acquisition, or method and analysis of the research are considered Investigators.

-- 5. Sub-recipients, collaborators and consultants outside of the University of Pittsburgh who are performing PHS funded research on behalf of Pitt who are independently responsible for or significantly influence any portion of the research, data acquisition, or method and analysis of the research are considered Investigators and must complete COI training.
-The University of Pittsburgh will accept COI training from outside Institutions that have PHS-compliant policies.
-If the outside institution does not have a PHS-compliant COI policy, the Investigator must complete Pitt's CITI COI training module. - 6.
-Postdoctoral students and Clinical fellows may be considered Investigators depending on their ability to independently and significantly influence the research.
-This should be determined by the PI on a case by case basis. - 7.
-If an investigator leaves the University before the research is published and he/she is included as an author, the COI training must have been complete at the time the work was done that contributes to the paper.
-Retraining after departure from the Institution is not required.
+- 1. The Principal Investigator, any co-investigators and any other individuals who are independently responsible for or who have or who may acquire authority from the PI to significantly influence the design, conduct, outcome, or reporting of the research, data acquisition, methods and analysis of the research; - 2.
+Any co-investigator and any other individual who may be a co-author on manuscripts or presentation of the research findings, including any students who meet this definition; - 3.
+Senior/Key Personnel who are identified on a grant, funding application or report as contributors to the research regardless of whether they receive salary support; - 4.
+Collaborators and consultants at the University of Pittsburgh who are independently responsible for or significantly influence the design, conduct, outcome or reporting of the research, data acquisition, or methods and analysis of the research; - 5.
+Subrecipients, collaborators and consultants outside of the University of Pittsburgh who are performing PHS-funded research on behalf of Pitt who are independently responsible for or who significantly influence the design, conduct, outcome or reporting of the research, data acquisition, or methods and analysis of the research; The University of Pittsburgh will accept COI training from outside Institutions that have PHS-compliant policies.
+If the outside institution does not have a PHS-compliant COI policy, the Investigator must complete Pitt's CITI COI training module. - Postdoctoral students and clinical fellows may be considered investigators depending on their ability to directly and significantly influence the design, conduct, outcome or reporting of research.
+Whether such individuals are investigators should be determined by the PI on a case by case basis.